zerodevapp/sdk/README.md

 #### Cancel the recovery request

-| Owner of the account can canel the recovery request
+| Owner of the account can cancel the recovery request

 ```ts
 // 1.
 Get the default ecdsa validator provider